kameni/Weight-Loss-Calculator/README.md

 3. **Activate the child theme** from the Themes screen.
 4. **Install supporting plugins** (optional but recommended):
    - Advanced Custom Fields for product field management.
-   - WooCommerce if you want to source slider slides from products.
 5. **Flush caches** (if applicable) to ensure new scripts and styles are served.

 ### Register the Product Fields